aarononward/traffic_collision_analysis/README.md

 - Access the web application at http:

 --------------
 We are excited to present our analysis on City of San Francisco traffic collisions.
 Our team has worked diligently to ensure the project meets all the requirements and delivers valuable insights.
-We look forward to showcasing our findings and sharing our data story with the audience during the presentation.
+We look forward to showcasing our findings and sharing our data story with the audience:

-If you have any questions or feedback, please feel free to reach out to any of our team members.
-Let's make this presentation a great success together!

-#### Audience:
  - Urban planners
  - First Responders
  - Insurance Companies